How To Take CBD

 Drug Testing For THC

-Because CBD has a different chemical structure than THC, it is very unlikely that pure CBD would show on a drug test.
-However, CBD products that include trace amounts of THC, like many full spectrum CBD products, if taken in large quantity may produce a positive result for THC on a drug screen.
+Because CBD has a different chemical structure than THC, it is very unlikely that pure cannabidiol would show on a drug test.
+However, CBD full spectrum products that include trace amounts of THC, if taken in large quantity may produce a positive result for THC on a drug screen.